whitestranger7/react-native-orientation-turbo/README.md

 Early orientation locks are automatically synchronized with your JavaScript context when the library initializes, ensuring consistent state across native and JavaScript.

 For comprehensive documentation on advanced features, early orientation locking, state synchronization, and integration patterns, see **[Advanced Usage Guide](docs/ADVANCED_USAGE.md)**.

+For detailed information on using the library natively in iOS and Android applications, including architecture, restrictions, and best practices, see **[Native Usage Guide](docs/NATIVE_USAGE.md)**.

 ## Complete Example